mit-rss/intro_to_linux/README.md

 1c.
 Navigate to the parent directory of your current directory
 1d.
 List all the files/directories in your home directory, including hidden ones, in long listing format
 1e.
 Print your current working directory

-### Question 2: Installing and Controlling Programs
+### Problem 2: Installing and Controlling Programs
 One of the awesome features of UNIX-based operating systems is how simple it is to install programs through the terminal.
 For this question, use [apt](https://help.ubuntu.com/lts/serverguide/apt.html.en).

 2a.
 Install a program called `inxi`\